 Schizophrenia is a mental illness.
-Symptoms include hallucinations (such as hearing voices), false ideas (delusions), disordered thoughts and problems with feelings, behaviour and motivation.
+Symptoms include hearing, seeing, smelling or tasting things that are not real (hallucinations); false ideas (delusions); disordered thoughts and problems with feelings, behaviour and motivation.
 The cause is not clear.
 In many people symptoms come back (recur) or persist long-term but some people have just one episode of symptoms that lasts a few weeks.
 Treatment includes medication, talking treatments and social support.

 Schizophrenia is a serious mental health condition that causes disordered ideas, beliefs and experiences.
 In a sense, people with schizophrenia lose touch with reality and do not know which thoughts and experiences are true and real and which are not.